Study in UK

 In Chennai, the CCB (Central Crime Branch) arrested Ramya Madhavan, 37, for scamming another woman, Rosemary, from Kanyakumari for INR 60 lakh rupees.
 She was scamming others with her accomplice, Antony Das.
 She made a false promise to her daughter involving a medical college admission in 2022.

-Mahakal police arrested four agents under the company name, ISM Educate (with an invalid license).
+Mahakal police arrested four agents under the company name ISM Educate (with an invalid license).
 They were scamming Indian students by offering them fake medical admission abroad.
-Many victims paid lakhs of money for getting admission in medical colleges in affordable countries such as Russia and Kazakhstan.
+Many victims paid lakhs of money for securing admission to medical colleges in affordable countries such as Russia and Kazakhstan.
 They were deceiving the students by promising admission without NEET and other crucial requirements.

 Also Read